-To support Gilbert's efforts to be leaders in technology, through the creation of our digital communications department, we are leveraging digital tools and connecting with our residents like never before.
+To support Gilbert's efforts to be leaders in technology, through the creation of the Office of Digital Government, we are leveraging digital tools and connecting with our residents like never before.
 By engaging out residents and visitors through sleek web design, mobile applications, and various forms of digital media, we are gaining local, state and national recognition.

 Here are a few programs supporting our initiative to increase transparency, efficiency and innovation: